geek-baba/radarr-indian-helper/README.md

 # Radarr Indian Helper

-Internal dashboard for orchestrating Indian-language movie releases with Radarr by combining RSS feeds, TMDB metadata, custom quality scoring, and one-click automation.
+Internal dashboard for orchestrating Indian-language **movie and TV** releases with Radarr/Sonarr by combining RSS feeds, TMDB/TVDB metadata, custom quality scoring, and one-click automation.
+See `docs/REFERENCE.md` for the latest release, branch, and deployment context.

 ## Table of Contents
 - [Overview](#overview)